sunyu0410/GDP-HMM_AAPMChallenge/README.md

 # Citation

-To acknowledge the work of challenge organization team and insights from previous publication, please kindly follow the below instructions and beyond.
+To acknowledge the work of challenge organization team and insights from previous publication, please kindly follow the  instructions below.

 - **Data citation**.
-Please cite the below technique paper [1] building the dataset (or/and the challenge summary paper when it is available) if you find the data and challenge is helpful to your research.
+If you find the data and challenge helpful for your research, please cite the following technique paper [1] that built the dataset (or/and the challenge summary paper when available).

 - **Baseline citation**.
-If you find the method and code of data preprocess and data loader in the repo (e.g., creating the angle and beam plates) is inspiring to your work, please cite [2].
-If you use or adjust the MedNeXt as your network structure, please cite [3].
+If you find the method and code for data preprocessing and data loading in the repo (e.g., creating the angle and beam plates) inspiring for your work, please cite [2].
+If you use or adjust MedNeXt as your network structure, please cite [3].

-Except above, if you find any resources (including data and code) in this repo for RT is helpful for your research, please kindly cite either [1] or [2].
+In addtion to above, if any data and code resources in this repo is helpful for your research, please kindly cite [1] or/and [2].
+Please kindly cite external linked resources accordingly if they helped you.

 ```
 [1] Riqiang Gao, Mamadou Diallo, Han Liu, Anthony Magliari, Wilko Verbakel, Sandra Meyers, Masoud Zarepisheh, Rafe Mcbeth, Simon Arberet, Martin Kraus, Florin Ghesu, Ali Kamen.
 Automating High Quality RT Planning at Scale.
 Technique Note, 2025 (to be public soon).